traeblain/.com/src/2014/2013-reading-list-part-iii.md

 ![Going Clear]({filename}../static/images/2014/goingclear.jpg "Going Clear"){: .alignleft }
 Two words, Cra-zy.
 There's two stories in _[Going Clear][goingclear]:
 Scientology, Hollywood, and the Prison of Belief_.
 One is of the genius madman, L. Ron Hubbard, and the other is of the current leader, David Miscavige.
 It talks of what drove Hubbard, his early life, and his final days.
-After reading this book and by other reports and stories, I'm come to the following conclusion: L. Ron Hubbard was a genius, deeply troubled, and horribly misguided.
+ After reading this book and other reports and stories, I'm come to the following conclusion: L. Ron Hubbard was a genius, deeply troubled, and horribly misguided.
 Everything started out good.
 Hubbard was looking for a form of psychotherapy during a time of really bad psychotherapy practices.
 He felt he was on the path of stopping some of the egregious practices of the time, and help people out of their mental troubles.
 But due to his warped state of mind and greed, he transformed from his initial noble efforts and developed a religion that  literally imprisons people.
 Then there is Miscavige, who is the poster boy for small man syndrome, and how he usurped the reigns of the church from it's leaders and brought Hollywood into the folds of the church.
 It's impeccably researched and well sited.
 If you are interested in the goings on of the Church of Scientology, I'd start here.

 **4 Stars**
 {: style="text-align: right;" }